wurli/tidyverse-dev-bot/news-files-annotated/hms.md

 !begin-bullets-17!

+-   !begin-bullet!
--   Always show seconds in a pillar if they are different from zero (#54).
+    Always show seconds in a pillar if they are different from zero (#54).

+    !end-bullet!
+-   !begin-bullet!
--   Values with nonzero hours, seconds and split-seconds are now displayed correctly in tibbles (#56), even with a very small distance to the full second (#64).
+    Values with nonzero hours, seconds and split-seconds are now displayed correctly in tibbles (#56), even with a very small distance to the full second (#64).

+    !end-bullet!

 !end-bullets-17!